Can you make money from vlogging?

 - YouTube Premium Revenue: This is the simplest one.
 No age limit!
 Plus all you have to do is make sure that the people who are viewing your content are YouTube Premium subscribers.

-Good news for some and some this was a bummer right.
+Good news for some and some this was a bummer, right?
 But let’s jump on to the good part.
 YouTube Partner Program is not the only way you can make money on YouTube.
 Do you think all of PewDiePie’s 15 million comes from YouTube only?

 Let’s discuss the traditional approaches to making money on YouTube first.

-Sponsored or paid posts: Let’s say you have a substantial follower count of 10,000 viewers.
-This is where brands and companies will establish partnerships with you to use your influence among your followers to advertise their product in your content.
+- Sponsored or paid posts: Let’s say you have a substantial follower count of 10,000 viewers.
+This is where brands and companies will establish partnerships with you to use your influence among your followers to advertise their products in your content.
 This is the hardest to achieve but the most rewarding source of revenue as well.

-Affiliate links: We’ve already discussed the YouTube partner program and merch before so let’s skip to affiliate marketing.
+- Affiliate links: We’ve already discussed the YouTube partner program and merch before so let’s skip to affiliate marketing.
 These are much easier to land than sponsorships but bring in less money.
-To start making money from here, first, find products or brands that you would like to promote and apply for their affiliate programs.
+To make money from here, first, find products or brands that you would like to promote and apply for their affiliate programs.
 Like Amazon, but on YouTube.
-Get affiliate links that your viewers will use to make a purchase.
+Get affiliate links your viewers will use to make a purchase.
 Every time they use the link or the code, you make a percentage of the total sale.

 Now you know how you can make money from your vlogging channel.
 What the techniques are, the conventional and non-conventional ways of monetizing your YouTube vlogging channel, what the eligibility requirements are, and most importantly how much money you can potentially make.
 Keep visiting us to stay updated for important tips, tricks, and techniques related to vlogging!